 Instructions

-- In a wide pot, melt butter over medium heat.
-Add the mushrooms and cook, stirring occasionally, until softened and most of the water has evaporated.
+- Add the mushrooms and cook, stirring occasionally, until softened and any water released has evaporated.

 - Stir in the flour until incorporated and it begins to turn golden.
-Slowly whisk in the milk, then the cream and beef bouillon.
-Continue to whisk until the sauce begins to thicken.

 Elizabeth